-Q52 Is there anything else you FACILITIES? u would like to add about existing PARKS &
+Q52 Is there anything else you would like to add about existing PARKS & FACILITIES?

-Answered 126

-Skipped 275

 Response Date Responses Jun 09 2022 12:52 PM Generous number of parks and amenities for a City the size of Auburn Hills.
 Jun 10 2022 06:48 PM A uniformed police officer popping in Riverside regularly throughout weekends and holidays would be great, because while the park team does an amazing job, some people just rudely litter beyond belief and abuse our wonderful park.
 Jun 11 2022 07:08 PM We love AH and part of that reason is due to the parks and Rcreation